obiwang/obiwang.github.io/source/_posts/Core Animation Timing in Depth.md

 ### How to change the layer's speed during animating

-Suppose we have a animating layer with its `speed` at $m$, then change the speed to $n$ without breaking anything.
+Suppose we have an animating layer with its `speed` at $m$, then change the speed to $n$ without breaking anything.
 How to achieve that?

-Let's analyze equation`(1)` again
+Let's analyse equation`(1)` again
 \begin{equation}
 t = (t_p - beginTime) \times speed + \mathit{timeOffset} \mspace{20mu} (1)
 \end{equation}